AlejandroNeira98/Webpack-project---To-Do-list-/README.md

 ## Set up instructions:

-- # first of all you have to install node.js and webpack.
+-first of all you have to install node.js and webpack.

 -git clone https://github.com/AlejandroNeira98/Webpack-project---To-Do-list-.git